qis-unipr/qgm/examples/cqc/pythonLib/testQGM/README.md

 ### Installing

-1. Clone the testQGMTree folder in: *SimulaQron/examples/cdc/pythonLib*.
+1. Clone the testQGM folder in: *SimulaQron/examples/cdc/pythonLib*.

 2. Enter in: *SimulaQron/config* and edit the following files:
    - *appNodes.cfg*